 Wounded Warrior Project® (WWP) is grateful for the support of our corporate sponsors.
 Please take a moment to learn more about how our partners help us to carry out our mission.

 As a supporter of the WWP strategic vision to foster the most successful, well-adjusted generation of wounded veterans and service members in our nation’s history, a Vision Partner commits a minimum investment of $1 million annually.
 Vision Partners help WWP fulfill our lifetime commitment of service and support to injured warriors, their families, and caregivers.

-Since 2009, Acosta Sales & Marketing and Wounded Warrior Project have partnered together on a national cause-marketing campaign Believe in Heroes®.
-This campaign brings together retailers and consumer-packaged-goods companies to raise funds and awareness for programs and services delivered through WWP.
-Believe in Heroes calls on Americans to show their support and appreciation for our service members and newest generation of veterans in a simple, everyday way — by grocery shopping.
-What started on the 10-year commemoration of 9/11 has raised more than $22 million to date for WWP.
+Acosta Sales & Marketing and Wounded Warrior Project partnered together on a national cause-marketing campaign Believe in Heroes®.
+This campaign brought together retailers and consumer-packaged-goods companies to raise funds and awareness for programs and services delivered through WWP.
+Believe in Heroes® called on Americans to show their support and appreciation for our service members and newest generation of veterans in a simple, everyday way — by grocery shopping.
+What started on the 10-year commemoration of 9/11 raised more than $22 million for WWP.

 The AmazonSmile Foundation has proudly supported WWP through a contribution of more than $1 million with the sale of products through smile.amazon.com.
 You can support WWP through AmazonSmile by clicking here.